wongsingfo/comp-sys/docs/system/debug.md

 ## Create Root file system

-initial ramdisk (`initrd`): a temporary root file system that is used by the Linux kernel during initialization process while other filesystems are not mounted.
+initial ramdisk (`initrd`): a temporary root file system that contains essential modules that kernel need  to get to the rest of the hardware, and that is used by the Linux kernel during initialization process while other filesystems are not mounted.

 ### minimal